kailash-manasarovar/statement/docs/timeline/2022/september.md

 - I will see the man yet again at the conservatory's [online meeting in September 2023](../2023/september.md#chamber-music) led by Paqui Fornet.
 - He is sitting with [Katia](../2023/september.md#katia) and doesn't participate in the meeting but is yet visible to everyone as if he is her husband and they're sat at home.
 - Is it possible this man had already been in my apartment without my knowledge, and that's how I know him?
-- Is it possible that the sedating and raping had started long before my conservatory studies began?
+- Is it possible that the sedating and raping had started long before my conservatory studies began, and parents of students at the music school were invited to take part?
 - I would recognize this man in an instant.

 ## Threatening tweets